Junior Kindergarten

 PHYSICAL REQUIREMENTS

 Children must be able to follow directions carefully, show respect towards other children and their teachers and be able to communicate effectively.
-Children must be toilet-proficient in order to attend.
+Children must be completely toilet-proficient (potty-trained) in order to attend.
+If a child is not able to independently use the restroom and manage their own clothing, they are not ready for this outdoor program.

 DRESSING APPROPRIATELY